The Bristol Royal Infirmary (BRI) is a teaching hospital with

 emergency services to the population of Bristol.
 It also provides

-the centre for cardio-thoracic services for the south west.
+the centre for cardio-thoracic services for the south west and for

 The BRI has been providing care since 1737.